ASERG-STELA/shu-development-process/modelling-analysis/level4/level_4_use_case_guidance.md

 * Download/link: https://www.visual-paradigm.com/
 * How to use: https://www.visual-paradigm.com/support/documents/vpuserguide/94/2575/6362_drawinguseca.html

-## 5. Template
+## 7. Template

 I will now show you a simple template that you can start with, this is the start of a very simple Use Case diagram, you should add in as many Use Cases and actors as you can think of when are identifying your User Stories:

 ![A simple Use Case Diagram template](/modelling-analysis/images/use_case_template.PNG)

-*Fig. 1: A simple Use Case Diagram template.*
+*Fig. 6: A simple Use Case Diagram template.*

+I have also provided you with a template that you can use to create your Use Case Descriptions.
+This can be found [here](/modelling-analysis/level4/use_case_description_template.docx).

-At this stage, you should have already created a set of User Stories.
-Use these stories to identify the Use Cases and Actors in your Use Case diagrams.
-After this point, you can then use the Use Case diagram to help you create sequence diagrams (more on this in modelling-design).
+At this stage, you should have already created a set of **User Stories**.
+Use these stories to identify the Use Cases and Actors in your **Use Case Diagrams** and **Use Case Descriptions**.
+After this point, you can then use the **Use Case Models** to help you create sequence diagrams (more on this in modelling-design).

-## 6. References
+## 8. References

 [1] Visual Paradigm.
-What is Use Case Diagram?. <https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/>.
+What is Use Case Diagram? <https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/>.

 [2] Creately.
 Use Case Diagram Relationships Explained with Examples. <https://creately.com/blog/diagrams/use-case-diagram-relationships/>.

+[3] Dummies.
+How to Create Use Case Description for Your Business Analysis Report.
+By Kupe Kupersmith, Paul Mulvey, Kate McGoey. <https://www.dummies.com/business/business-strategy/how-to-create-use-case-description-for-your-business-analysis-report/>.

+[4] Warren Lynch.
+Use Case Description Example. <https://warren2lynch.medium.com/use-case-description-example-4b04280d6435>.